 That’s a perspective echoed by many of the Mexican students interviewed by U of T News reporter Cansu Aydemir, an international student herself.

-“U of T makes you question a lot,” says second-year student Eri Kimura, who left Mexico City to study at U of T. “Why did I take this for granted?
+“U of T makes you question a lot,” says fourth-year student Eri Kimura, who left Mexico City to study at U of T. “Why did I take this for granted?
 Why did I think history was like this?
 Why did I think society was supposed to be like this?”

 U of T has important ties with Mexico.
 They include partnerships with UNAM (Universidad Nacional Autónoma de México), Tec de Monterrey (Instituto Tecnológico y de Estudios Superiores de Monterrey), FUNED (Fundación Mexicana para la Educación, la Tecnología y la Ciencia) and CONACyT (Consejo Nacional de Ciencia y Tecnología) – not to mention the hundreds of research publications authored by U of T scholars with Mexican colleagues.